skypjack/entt/README.md

 auto value = handle->value;
 ```

-To test if a handle is still valid, the cast operator to `bool` allows the users
+To test if a handle is still valid, the cast operator to `bool` allows users to
-to use it in a guard:
+use it in a guard:

 ```cpp
 if(handle) {